 What does it look like?

-Glossy, evergreen shrub (up to 0.5-1.5 m tall) with flexible branches that can droop to the ground and take root, and bark that is smooth and green when young, maturing to light grey.
+Glossy, evergreen shrub (<0.5-1.5 m tall) with flexible branches that can droop to the ground and take root, and bark that is smooth and green when young, maturing to light grey.
 Leaves (5-12 cm) that are dark glossy green above and lighter green below become broader at the tip (15-35 mm) and are spirally arranged near the ends of branches.
 Fragrant, pale green, tubular flowers (9 mm long) are held in clusters of 5-10 near the tips of branches in spring, and are followed by single-seeded fleshy fruit (8-13 mm long) that turns bluish-black when ripe.